The-Marcy-Lab-School/swe-assessment-5/README.md

 * Does the function console log?
 Return something?
 Both?
 Neither??
 WHAT DOES IT DO?!
 * Are your methods and properties *spelled* correctly?
 * Do any classes inherit from any others?

-## Section 3: Factory Functions

-Remember this?
-In the `2-factory-function.js` file, you'll find a `bankAccountFactory` function waiting for you.

-This time, you won't be using classes.
-You'll be going back to day 1 of OOP and building a factory function that uses closure to keep its data private.

-Your function should return an object with methods for manipulating that private data.

 ### "Why can't I see my logs in the test?"